felipeguimaraens/Web-Development-Bootcamp/readme.md

 ### Project 2 Victorian birthday invite
 Same idea as project 1 but with ordered/unordered lists and a different font.

+### Project 2 Page browser
+Plain HTML page viewer (browse project 1 and project 2 using frames to open a page inside main page).

 ## Certification